 Teachers record the issue and return of homework in their registers / record of work.
-Stamps are given for homework that is well done.
+Pupils are asked to note homework in their planners or on their phones.
+Merits are given for homework that is well done.
 Detailed feedback (sometimes written) is given to inventing students in S3 - S6.